 Entertaining Guests All Season Long

 This family-friendly park in Glenwood Springs, Colo., shines all season with a display of more than a half million lights, a giant Christmas tree, fire pits for roasting s’mores and lighted rides on the Alpine Coaster.
-The Haunted Mine Drop, cave tours, 4D motion theater, laser tag arena and General Store are open as well.
+The cave tours, 4D motion theater, laser tag arena and General Store are open as well.

 Fire pits in the plaza are a natural gathering place to warm the hands and roast s’mores, with a tempting selection of hot cocoa, cider and winter beverages for kids and adults available inside the Lookout Grille.
 Along with a cozy fireplace and holiday décor, the restaurant offers appetizers, sandwiches, hearty winter specials and desserts.
 Beer, wine, cocktails and a robust Bloody Mary bar round out the drink options.
 There’s live music in the Lookout Grille nightly during the holidays as well.